Top 10 Stamina Exercise Bikes Reviewed

 Difficult to assemble

 The Stamina Magnetic Recumbent 1350 Bike will give you a fantastic cardio workout without ever leaving your home.
 This bike is quiet and smooth so it will not stop you from watching television or listening to music while you are pedaling.
 There is also a built-in monitor that helps keep you motivated.
-The scan mode tracks your progress and the tension knob will adjust the intensity.Read more
+The scan mode tracks your cycling progress and the tension knob will adjust the intensity.Read more

 The Stamina 1350 Recumbent bikes provide you with an effective cardio workout while offering generous protection to your lower back.
 The adjustable heavy-weighted flywheel and smooth pedal bearings ensure a natural, quiet cycling motion.
 The vinyl seat is comfortably upholstered and is matched by a back support which goes all the way up to your neck.